mlafleur/mlafleur.github.io/_posts/2005-01-23-missing-driveway.md

 ---
-Title: Missing Driveway
+title: Missing Driveway
-Excerpt: ""
+excerpt: ""
-Tags:
+tags:
   - Just For Fun
 ---
 If anyone has seen my driveway, please send it home.